mozilla/fxa/CONTRIBUTING.md

 ### L10N

-To contribute translations visit [mozilla/fxa-content-server-l10n](https://github.com/mozilla/fxa-content-server-l10n).
+To contribute translations visit [Pontoon](https://pontoon.mozilla.org/).

 Use the `FXA_L10N_SHA` to pin L10N files to certain Git SHA.
 If not set then the `master` branch SHA will be used.

-## License

-MPL 2.0